akihikodaki/dts/test_plans/vswitch_sample_cbdma_test_plan.rst

 	testpmd1>start tx_first
 	testpmd1>start tx_first

-5. Inject IMIX packets (64b...1518b) with VLAN_id=1000 and dest_mac=virtio_mac_addresss (00:11:22:33:44:10 and 00:11:22:33:44:11) to NIC using packet generator,record performance number can get expected from Packet generator rx side.
+5. Inject IMIX packets (64b...1518b) with dest_mac=virtio_mac_address (00:11:22:33:44:10 and 00:11:22:33:44:11) to NIC using packet generator,record performance number can get expected from Packet generator rx side.

 6. Stop dpdk-vhost side and relaunch it with same cmd as step2.